tocco/tocco-client/README.md

 ## Publish bundle
 Once the package is ready to publish, run following npm scripts.
-This registers the bundle in the npm registry.
+This registers the bundle in the npm registry, increases versions and creates a git tag.
+Scope flag is optional and allows you to publish a subset of packages.

 ```
-lerna publish
+lerna publish [--scope {PACKAGE_NAME}] --exact -m "chore: publish"
 ```

 Only build: